TheKrowi/Krowi_AchievementFilter/Descriptions/Wago.io.md

 - ***Event reminder*** for active events with achievements with a compact version option.
 - ***Compact achievements*** similar to the summary achievements.
 - Overview of which character earned how many achievement points.
-- Saturate achievements based on earned by your account or by your current character.
+- Saturate achievements based on earned by your account, current character or a mix.
 - Custom objectives for certain achievements.
 (If you find missing ones, let me know.)
+- A **summary view** for each new tab.
+- A new **calendar view** that puts achievements earned on their respective day.

 More features are planned in the future and can be requested via the issues system or discord.